Peace Studies and International Development

-We have innovative undergraduate and masters based programmes in peace studies - international relations, political violence, conflict resolution and security studies and development studies, such as sustainable development, economics and finance for development, and project planning and management..
-What makes PSID unique is the merger of the disciplines as can be experienced through our BA and Master’s programmes allowing the student to explore interconnectedness of issues and chose what fits the learners’ interest best.
+We have innovative Master's programmes in peace studies - international relations, political violence, conflict resolution and security studies and development studies, such as sustainable development, economics and finance for development, and project planning and management.
+What makes PSID unique is the merger of the disciplines as can be experienced through our programmes, allowing the student to explore interconnectedness of issues and chose what fits the learners’ interest best.

 The world comes to Bradford, we are extremely proud that our students cover over 50 nationalities.
 The chance to meet people of different backgrounds and experience is unparalleled and makes PSID a very rich learning environment.

 The Division also boasts one of the six Rotary Peace Centres worldwide and is a founding member of the Rotary Peace Centres network.

 If you are looking for a Master's or research degree in a truly global city then you should come to the University of Bradford.
 The Division of Peace Studies and International Development provides a stimulating and innovative environment.
 Apply or contact us today.

 We have introduced a brand new set of innovative postgraduate courses that will start in September 2018.
 We also have a range of scholarships and bursaries available to support you during your study with us.

 Our aim is to maximise your potential to secure a career in the field of your choice.
 Our new curriculum has been expressly designed to develop employability skills, including a ‘Pathways to Professional Practice’ module and a crisis simulation exercise in year three of the undergraduate programme

 When you study with us you also get the opportunity to participate in a wide range of subsidised study trips and other activities, including trip to the Hague, Northern Ireland study trip and Africa Study visit MA module, two-day crisis game simulation exercise and Hiroshima University summer school